This post may contain affiliate links, please read my full disclosure policy for more details.

 R37-R38: (2 rounds): SC in each ST around and FO leaving a long piece of yarn for sewing {30}

-crochet bear pattern, Amigurumi bear pattern
+Crochet bear pattern, Amigurumi bear pattern

 How to Crochet the Arms